 In connection with the Private Placement, completed in June 2012, the Company issued PIPE warrants to purchase up to 2,630,103 shares of common stock.
 The per share exercise price of the PIPE warrants was \$3.40 which equals the closing consolidated bid price of the Company's common stock on May 29, 2012, the effective date of the Purchase Agreement.
-The PIPE warrants issued in the Private Placement became exercisable six months after the issuance date, and expire on the five year anniversary of the initial exercisability date.
+The PIPE warrants issued in the Private Placement became exercisable six months after the issuance date and expire on the five year anniversary of the initial exercisability date.
 Under the terms of the PIPE warrants, upon certain transactions, including a merger, tender offer, sale of all or substantially all of the assets of the Company or if a person or group shall become the owner of 50% of the Company's issued and outstanding common stock, which is outside of the Company's control, each PIPE warrant holder may elect to receive a cash payment in exchange for the warrant, in an amount determined by application of the Black-Scholes option-pricing model.
 Accordingly, the PIPE warrants were recorded as a liability at fair value, as determined by the Black-Scholes option-pricing model, and then marked to fair value each reporting period, with changes in estimated fair value recorded through the Consolidated Statements of Comprehensive Loss in interest income and other income (expense), net.
 The Black-Scholes assumptions used to value the PIPE warrants are disclosed in Note 2 "Investments and Fair Value Measurement."

 Upon execution of the Purchase Agreement, the fair value of the PIPE warrants was estimated to be \$5.8 million, which was recorded as a liability.
-The change in fair value for the years ended December 31, 2017, 2016 and 2015, which was recorded as other income, was \$0.3 million, \$0.6 million and \$2.1 million, respectively.
+The change in fair value for the years ended December 31, 2017 and 2016, which was recorded as other income, was \$0.3 million and \$0.6 million, respectively.

 During the year ended December 31, 2017, 512,456 warrants expired unexercised.
-During the year ended December 31, 2015, PIPE warrants to purchase 847,058 shares were net exercised for 527,101 shares of common stock.

-10. Commitments and Contingencies
+11. Commitments and Contingencies